SSH

 SSH SSH

-In the early days of the Internet, the telnet protocol was created to communicate with several computers, but it had the problem that it was not encrypted, so anyone who got in the way could read the communication without any problem, that is why SSH (Secure Shell) was created.
+In the early days of the internet, the telnet protocol was created to enable communication between multiple computers, but it had the problem of not being encrypted, which meant that anyone who intercepted the communication could read it without any issues.
+That's why SSH (Secure Shell) was created.

-The SSH encryption system works by means of the public key and private key system, so that if the communication is encrypted with one of the two keys, it can only be decrypted by the other key.
+The SSH encryption system works through the public key and private key system, so that if communication is encrypted with one of the keys, it can only be decrypted by the other key.

-And why is there a public key and a private key?
-The public key is the one you give to everyone and the private key is the one that only you have to possess.
+Why is there a public key and a private key?
+The public key is the one you give to everyone, and the private key is the one that only you should possess.

-So if you want to communicate with another computer by SSH, first you give them your public key, then you encrypt the message with your private key and they can only decrypt the message with the public key you have given to the other computer.
+So, if you want to communicate with another team via SSH, you first give them your public key, then you encrypt the message with your private key, and the message can only be decrypted with the public key that you have given to the other team.

-The same happens the other way around, if the other computer wants to send you a message, it encrypts it with your public key and can only be decrypted with the private key that only you have.
+The same happens in reverse, if the other team wants to send you a message, they encrypt it with your public key and it can only be decrypted with the private key that only you possess.

-In order to use SSH you need to have a SSH service.
-On Linux it is usually already installed, but if it is not you can install it using
+To be able to use SSH you need to have an SSH service.
+In Linux it usually comes pre-installed, but if it's not the case, you can install it via

 !apt install openssh-server